itsYahya/Philosophers/README.md

 The problem is that we have some stupid philosophers sitting around a table, each one of them with only one fork (the forks are all at the table), the routine is that each one of them should not die (`starving`), so they should eat.

-They need to use two `forks`, since they have only one, each one gonna take his neighbor's fork (if that neighbor is not useing it).
+They need to use two `forks`, since they have only one, each one gonna take his neighbor's fork (if that neighbor is not using it).

 If they couldn't eat they think (what other thing a philosopher can do!), until they get to eat or they die starving.